gblancogarcia/GBGradientView/README.md

 ## Adding GBGradientView to your project

+### Cocoapods

+[CocoaPods](http://cocoapods.org) is the recommended way to add GBGradientView to your project.

+1. Add a pod entry for `GBGradientView` to your Podfile `pod 'GBGradientView', '~> 1.0'`
+2. Install the pod(s) by running `pod install`.
+3. Include GBGradientView wherever you need it with #import <GBGradientView/GBGradientView.h>

 ### Source files

 You can directly add the header and implementation files to your project.